 In March 2022, an intense snow squall caused a 50-plus vehicle pileup in Schuylkill County, Pennsylvania, where six people lost their lives and two-dozen others were injured.

 - Image 1 of 4

 "We often see that commercial trucks such as semis are some of the biggest vehicles that take the longest to stop, and as a result, you can have passenger vehicles that have zero chance whatsoever," Banghoff said.
 "In fact, a lot of the deaths occur because of the combination of all the pileups that occur in these really unfortunate events."

 There is no safe place on a highway during a snow squall, the NWS says.
 That's because even if you pull off onto the shoulder, vehicles can still hit you if other drivers lose control and slide off the road.

-The NWS issues Snow Squall Warnings to encourage motorists to delay travel until the snow squall has passed, or for those already on the road, to exit the highway at the first possible opportunity so that you're not on the road during these extremely dangerous winter driving conditions.
+The NWS issues Snow Squall Warnings to encourage drivers to delay travel until the snow squall has passed, or for those already on the road, to exit the highway at the first possible opportunity so that you're not on the road during these extremely dangerous winter driving conditions.

 A Snow Squall Warning will trigger a Wireless Emergency Alert on your smartphone, similar to a Tornado or Flash Flood Warning.

 How to drive through a snow squall (if you must)